– Activities to avoid and change,

 Activities To Avoid or Change:

-Like this other pain pattern, spending lots of time with your hips flexed (i.e. extended forward or backward) will make this worse.
-Sleeping in a flexed position, sitting for long periods, driving, etc.
+Like this other pain pattern, spending lots of time with your hips flexed will make this worse.
+This includes sleeping in a fetal position, sitting for long periods, driving, etc.

 For Temporary Relief:

 Icing helps to relieve pain and reduce swelling.
 Put it right on the painful spot.
 If it is a larger ice-pack, like this one, cover the low-back as well.

 I like these 10×13 ice packs to focus the icing on the right area.
 They have a cloth covering to prevent frostbite.
 That’s handy when you’re in too much pain to find and position a thin cloth.
 Here is a post with guidelines on using an ice pack.
 Also, these ice packs are available here on Amazon.

 These self-care activities, like over-the-counter drugs, are not intended to replace appropriate medical attention.
 If you have concerns about these self-care activities, get help from a professional.
 Use these suggestions and strategies with discretion and at your own risk.
 See your doctor when your pain is severe, persistent, or doesn’t respond to these simple suggestions.

 Start with these supine twists.
 They mobilize the lower back and hip without compressing the lumbosacral joint.